(785) 864-3096

 MAPS researchers and KU students visit elementary classrooms in-person or virtually multiple times a semester to teach small group hands-on ecology lessons related to research about the microbiomes of aquatic, plant, and soil systems in Kansas.
 Funding for this program comes from the MAPS project.

-Contact Dr. Peggy Schultz for more information
+Contact: Dr. Peggy Schultz

 Watch videos about the lessons on our YouTube channel.